Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Concluding remarks: physical probabilities for MOE

+The idea that a belief state $(S_A,P_A)$ for $A$ is a partial belief state rests upon the notion that only some of $A$'s beliefs are represented by propositions in $S_A$.
+However, a belief state may be incomplete in another manner if its probability distribution is a partial function.
+We will call such belief states incomplete.
+Thus partiality and incompleteness are logically independent properties of a belief state.
+Suppose $(S_A,P^\star_A)$ is an incomplete belief state where the superscript of $P^\star_A$ indicates that it may be a partial function.
+Classically an incomplete belief state corresponds to a belief state with a non-singleton representor:

+Allowing TOF to maintain an incomplete belief state is a special case of working with imprecise probabilities.
+It may be the case, however, that $P^{\star\star}_A = \emptyset$ in which the incomplete belief state may be considered inconsistent.
+Precisely that situation is a point of departure for quantum logic.
+The Bell inequalities provide criteria under which an incomplete belief state can or cannot be extended to a complete belief state.
+Following the exposition of de Muynck~\cite{Muynck2002} a connection between such criteria and axioms for probability over a meadow is discussed in~\cite{BergstraP2016}.
+Whether or not there is a useful role in forensic logic for incomplete belief states $(S_A,P^\star_A)$ with $P^{\star\star}_A = \emptyset$ remains to be seen.

-\end{enumerate} \paragraph{Acknowledgement.}Suggestions made by Kees Middelburg concerning the precise definition of various fallacies made me consider Adams conditioning which provides a key aspect of this work.
-Andrea Haker has been very helpful via our longstanding discussions regarding the relevance of a focus on forensic reasoning in the context of teaching forensic science.\footnote{ I also acknowledge her for temporarily handing over to me, (during her period of leave to the Amsterdam University of Applied Sciences) the role as a program director of the MSc Forensic Science at the Faculty of Sciences of the University of Amsterdam.
-Fulfilling that role made me look into forensic logic in some detail.
-I acknowledge Yorike Hartman, now coordinating and organizing the MSc Forensic Science at UvA for our extensive discussions on the myriad of (re)design options for ``our'' MSc Forensic Science curriculum.} Huub Hardy has provided useful and supportive advice including the suggestion not to be worried about the vast distance between the cases dealt with by forensic science practitioners and the fairly theoretical considerations constituting the focus of my research.
-Alban Ponse has been very helpful via his contribution to our joint trial and error prone path towards finding a usable presentation of probability calculus in the context of ring based involutive meadows.
+\paragraph{Acknowledgement.}Suggestions made by Kees Middelburg concerning the precise definition of various fallacies made me consider Adams conditioning.
+Andrea Haker has been very helpful via our longstanding discussions regarding the relevance of a focus on forensic reasoning in the context of teaching forensic science.
+I also acknowledge Andrea for temporarily handing over to me, during her period of leave to the Amsterdam University of Applied Sciences, the role of program director of the MSc Forensic Science at the Faculty of Sciences of the University of Amsterdam.
+I acknowledge Yorike Hartman, now coordinating and organizing the MSc Forensic Science at UvA, for extensive discussions on the myriad of (re)design options for the curriculum of the MSc Forensic Science.
+Huub Hardy has provided useful and supportive advice including the suggestion not to be worried about the vast distance between the cases dealt with by forensic science practitioners and the fairly theoretical considerations constituting the focus of my research.
+Alban Ponse has been very helpful via his contribution to our joint trial and error prone path towards finding a usable presentation of probability calculus in the setting of meadows.
 Alban has also made many useful comments on previous drafts of this paper.